dwyertyrell/todo-app/docs/api.md

 ### Modularising the backend

-In [phase 2](./PROJECT_PHASES.md), I wanted to focus on making the backend more modular by adding a separate directory for the [in-memory data](../backend/src/data/todoStore.js) which was initially on the [entry-point file](../backend/src/index.js).
+In [phase 2](./PROJECT_PHASES.md), I wanted to focus on making the backend more modular by adding a separate directory for the [in-memory data](../backend/src/data/todoStore.js), which was initially on the [entry-point file](../backend/src/index.js).

 Another directory was also made for [validating the API requests](../backend/src/controllers).
-At the end of phase 1, the entry-point file that was holding all the code for the backend, will be refactored to only handle the traffic between the API HTTP requests and in-memory database .
+At the end of phase 1 the entry-point file- that was holding all the code for the backend- will be refactored to only handle the traffic between the API HTTP requests and in-memory database .
 It will be the [routes directory](../backend/src/routes/) that will handle the routing of these requests- by matching URL and directing these requests to the appropiate [controller functions](../backend/src/controllers/)